Share This Post

 Italian Citizenship: Maternal Line Before 1948 and the 1948 Rule

 To illustrate how the Maternal Line before 1948 works, let’s assume for a moment that your grandmother was born in Italy and did not become a naturalized U.S. citizen before the birth of your mother.
-This could qualify you for dual Italian-American citizenship.
+This could qualify you for dual Italian-American citizenship:

 The 1948 rule went into effect after Italy became a republic.
-Yet, even though it has been over 70 years since this rule took effect, the Italian government has never updated or changed it to reflect the modern equality between men and women.
+Even though it has been over 70 years since this rule took effect, the Italian government has never updated or changed it to reflect the modern equality between men and women.
 So, in some cases, you may need to work with a law firm and file a legal case in order to obtain Italian citizenship based on a female ancestor.

 How Do I Become an Italian Citizen?